-In the “Cookie Dashboard” of this website, you also have the option to individually adjust or revoke the selection you have made at a later time.
-We store your consent and, if applicable, your individual selection of cookies and comparable technologies in the form of a cookie (“opt-in cookie”) on your terminal device in order to determine whether you have already given consent when you call up the website again.
+In the “cookie dashboard” of this website, you also have the option to individually adjust or revoke the selection you have made at a later time.
+We store your consent and, if applicable, your individual selection of cookies and comparable technologies in the form of a separate cookie (“opt-in cookie”) on your terminal device in order to be able to determine whether you have already given your consent when you call up the website again.

-For all other cookies, the legal basis for processing is your consent (Article 6 (1) (a) GDPR).
-You can revoke your consent at any time without affecting the lawfulness of the processing carried out on the basis of the consent until revocation.
+For all other cookies, the legal basis of the processing is your consent (Article 6 (1) (a) GDPR).
+You can revoke your consent at any time without affecting the lawfulness of the processing carried out on the basis of the consent until the revocation.

-We use so-called “session cookies”, which are required in particular to allocate the entries you make on our website to you for the entire duration of the use of our website.
+We use so-called “session cookies”, which are required in particular to assign the entries you make on our website to you for the entire duration of the use of our website.
 These cookies are automatically deleted from your hard drive after the end of the use of our website (end of the session).

 We use Google Analytics for ongoing quality control and improvement of our offer.